grishmagajjar/Supermarket-Sales-Analysis/README.md

-# Car-Sales-Service-Analysis
+# Supermarket-Sales-Analysis
-The main objective of this project is to analyze sales &amp; service data to gain actionable insights.
+The main objective of this project is to analyze data to gain actionable insights of a supermarket.

 This project includes Exploratory Data Analysis, with python and libraries.